 After months of protests, contentious meetings and accusations of conflicts of interest, the state Department of Education today rejected two charter schools proposed for Millburn and other successful suburban school districts.

-Proponents countered that language-immersion education would better prepare pupils for the increasing demands of a global marketplace and that it would not be as big a drain as districts claimed because the district would no have to educate those children.
+countered that language-immersion education would better prepare pupils for the increasing demands of a global marketplace and that it would not be as big a drain as districts claimed because the district would no have to educate those children.

 Along with denying the applications for those schools that would have pulled from Livingston and neighboring districts, the state rejected all the proposed charters for Essex County.

-Of the 55 bids for Charter Schools statewide, only four were approved.
+Of the statewide, only four were approved.